 1. Date the written request is received by victim: 2.
 Name of victim: 3.
-Your name (if different from victim's): 4.
-Name(s) of other family member(s) listed on the lease: 6.
-Name of the accused perpe etrator (if known and can be safely disclosed): d perpetrator to the victim: ident(s) (if known): In your own words, briefly described ribe the incident(s): knowledge and recollection, a domestic violence, dating violence formation provided on this form is true and correct to the best of my nd that the individual named above in Item 2 is or has been a victim of lence, sexual assault, or stalking.
-I acknowledge that submission of false program eligibility and could be the basis for denial of admission, riction.
+Your name (if different from n victim's): 4.
+Name(s) of other family member(s) listed on the lease: 5.
+Residence of victim: 8.
+Date(s) and times(s) of inci lent(s) (if known): 10.
+Location of incident(s): In your own words, briefly desc ibe the incident(s): recollection, and that the individuolence, sexual assault, or stalk ation provided on this form is true and correct to the best of my knowledge and ual named above in Item 2 is or has been a victim of domestic violence, dating ing.
+I acknowledge that submission of false information could jeopardize the basis for denial of admission, termination of assistance, or eviction.
 Signature Signed on (Date) average 1 hour per response.
-The information provided is to be used tenant is a victim of domestic variable. the public reporting burden for this collection of information is estimated to this includes the time for collecting, reviewing, and reporting the data.
-The sed by the housing provider to request certification that the applicant or violence, dating violence, sexual assault, or stalking.
-The information is equirements of VAWA.
-This agency may not collect this information, and you are not required to complete this form, unless it displays a currently valid Office of Management and

-Budget control number.
+The information provided is to be used is a victim of domestic violence confidentiality requirements of the c e public reporting burden for this collection of information is estimated to is includes the time for collecting, reviewing, and reporting the data.
+The ed by the housing provider to request certification that the applicant or tenant dating violence, sexual assault, or stalking.
+The information is subject to the VAWA.
+This agency may not collect this information, and you are not unless it displays a currently valid Office of Management and Budget control number.